Jed-Salmon/Coolors/README.md

 # Coolors
 Colour picker app using vanilla JavaScript.
-The project was part of The Creative JavaScript course by 'developedbyed' or Dev Ed.
+The project was part of The Creative JavaScript course by 'developedbyed'.